hotmailbelike/-Off-online-shopping-site/README.md

 <br/>

 **How to use this:**
+1. Install Nodejs. (can be found in this link: https://nodejs.org/en/)
-1. Clone or download as zip (and extract)
+3. Clone or download as zip (and extract)
-2. Open Command Prompt or Terminal in the file directory
+4. Open Command Prompt or Terminal in the file directory
-3. Type in, "npm i"
+5. Type in, "npm i"
-4. After doing 3, type in, "nodemon server.js"
+5. After doing 3, type in, "nodemon server.js"
-5. In your web browser, in the URL, type in, "localhost:3000/site"
+6. In your web browser, in the URL, type in, "localhost:3000/site"
-3. That's it!
+7. That's it!
 Have fun!